zackdrake/Zore/README.md

 # Zore
-General discord bot allowing you to see the latest cryptocurrencies trend and other functionalities
+General discord bot allowing you to see the latest cryptocurrencies trend, play music from YouTube and other functionalities

 # Setup
 Add .env file values like :